Public and Nonprofit Administration, B.A., B.S.

 - The Steelcase Library's Johnson Collection on Philanthropy and Nonprofit Leadership is a valuable resource to students and one of the most comprehensive collections in the country on philanthropy, volunteerism, and nonprofit management.

-- Students are required to complete one internship and may register for a second, which gives them the experience they need to succeed, make better career decisions, and jumpstart their career by helping them gain employment more quickly.
+- Students complete one or more internships, giving them the experience needed to succeed, make better career decisions, and jumpstart their careers.

 This tool shows an overview of potential career opportunities for this major.
 Actual salaries, employment opportunities, and job titles may change over time.

 Undergraduate students in this major study at Grand Valley's Allendale Campus.

 The public and nonprofit administration curriculum gives students a broad understanding of the subject, while offering some specialized courses to provide them with technical skills.
 Some of the topics covered include:

 - Civic engagement and service-learning